rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 }
 ```

-Despite all the ceremony needed by Java, the above code is quite simple.
-The tasks are performed in sequence, and we expect to wait at least 1.5 seconds to get the result.
+Despite all the ceremony Java needs, the above code is quite simple.
+The tasks are performed in sequence, and we expect to wait at least 1.5 seconds for the result.

-Although the code is not efficient, it has a lot of good features.
-First, it's easy to understand.
-Second, the computation has a clear scope.
-In fact, we know for sure that after the completion of the `findGitHubUser` method the computation is done and the JVM knows it can clean up all the resources used by the computation.
-Third, the exception handling management is straightforward.
+Although the code could be more efficient, it has a lot of good features:
+ 1. It's easy to understand.
+ 2. The computation has a clear scope.
+After the completion of the `findGitHubUser` method, the computation is done, and the JVM knows it can clean up all the resources used by the computation.
+ 3. The exception handling management is straightforward.

 Let's say the `findUserByIdPort.findUser(userId)` call throws an exception.
 The exception is propagated to the caller, and the `findRepositoriesByUserIdPort.findRepositories(userId)` will never start.
-No resources are wasted in this case.
+All resources are well-spent in this case.

-We can now write the concurrent version of the code since the call to the two external APIs have no dependency.
+We can now write the concurrent version of the code since the call to the two external APIs has no dependency.
 Here is the code:

 ```java
 @Override